6. Dolphin – Phase 3#

 • Continue statement: continue; (Note: the ; ist part of the syntax of the statement.)

-• Return statement of the form return res; where res is an expression.
+• Return statement of the form return res; where res is an expression, or return; (for functions of return type void).

 • Compound statement (block of statements): a compound statement is a sequence of statements, one followed after the other, surrounded in curly braces, e.g., {if (n > 0) {r = 10; return 1; } else continue; {} }.
 A compound statement may appear at any point where a statement is expected, e.g., as the body of a loop, or conditional, as a statement inside another compound statement, etc.